Hossam Shabat: Israeli accusations of involvement with Hamas

 According to +972 Magazine, a special unit in the Israeli military called the "Legitimization Cell" works to identify journalists in Gaza that it can depict as undercover Hamas operatives to render them legitimate targets to kill, in an attempt to stifle media coverage of its activities in Gaza and quell international outrage over Israel's killing of journalists.

 On 23 October 2024, the IDF accused six Palestinian journalists working for Al Jazeera in Gaza, among them Shabat, of being fighters in Hamas and Palestinian Islamic Jihad.
 Al Jazeera denied these accusations and described them as based on "fabricated evidence".
 The IDF said that documents it had found in Gaza proved that Shabat was a sniper in Hamas' Beit Hanoun Battalion.
 Shabat said these were fabricated dossiers designed to frame him as a "terrorist" and that accusations were to make him and his colleagues "killable targets", adding that they constituted death threats against him.
 According to Reporters Without Borders (RSF), the documents published by the Israeli military on Shabat "severely lacked proof these journalists were affiliated with the military and in no way granted a licence to kill".
 RSF said the accusations against Shabat were part of an "all-too-familiar pattern [which] fuels the unprecedented massacre of journalists happening in Gaza".
 In July 2024, Israel killed Ismail al-Ghoul, another Al Jazeera journalist in Gaza that it had accused of being affiliated with Hamas.

 Death

 On 24 March 2025, Shabat was killed in an Israeli airstrike that hit his car near Beit Lahia in northern Gaza.
 Witnesses reported that the attack appeared to be targeted.
 His death occurred on the same day as another Palestinian journalist, Mohammed Mansour, who was killed in a separate Israeli attack in southern Gaza.

-On the following day, the IDF confirmed that it had deliberately targeted Shabat, stating that "during the war, Shabat carried out attacks and participated in terrorist activities against IDF forces and citizens of the State of Israel.
-This is further proof of the employment of Hamas terrorists by the Al Jazeera media network".
-The IDF provided no evidence to support the claim that Shabat had attacked IDF troops or Israeli civilians.
+On the following day, the IDF confirmed that it had deliberately targeted Shabat, accusing him of taking part in attacks on Israel without providing verifiable evidence.

 Shabat's colleague Anas Al-Sharif participated in the funeral procession.
 He told Drop Site News that he was determined to continue reporting despite Israeli threats.
 In August 2025, Al-Sharif was himself killed in a targeted strike by the IDF along with four other journalists and two civilians during the Gaza War.